Alpine Ascents Vinson Expedition Itinerary

 Our route takes us up the broad mixed spur at the northern end of the Branscomb Ridge, offering fantastic views of Mount Shinn and the glaciers below.
 We ascend fixed ropes on snow slopes up to 35/40°.
 Snow conditions can vary from soft to hard and windblown with icy patches.
 From the top of the fixed lines to High Camp takes about 1 1/2 hours, ascending the gentle snow slopes of the summit glacier.
 This section of the route can be very exposed to the wind, requiring care to prevent cold injury.

 The facilities at High Camp are more basic than at camps below.
-We cook and eat simple, meals in our tents, or outside if the weather is calm.
+We cook and eat simple meals in our tents, or if the weather is calm, in our dining tent.
 Our next day is normally spent resting and acclimatizing at High Camp to give everyone the best chance of summiting.

 Return trip from High Camp - 3670 ft.
 (1120 m) elevation gain, 9 miles (14 km) distance, 9-12 hours travel